brandonroberts/angular/aio/content/getting-started/index.md

 The styles that are defined for a component are specific to that component.
 They do not impact the styles of other components in the application.

 <div class="alert is-helpful">

+Global styles are defined in the app's `style.css` file.
+The global styles are overridden by component-specific styles.
 For more information about styling components, see the [Component Styles guide](guide/component-styles).

 </div>